 ABC Mouse is a great online preschool curriculum.
 I incorporate ABC Mouse as a learning center for my preschoolers.
 It helps keep their interest and leads them through learning activities that are beneficial.

-That means you can get a full year of ABC Mouse for only $45!
-Normal rate is still only less than $10 a month.
 It is a great investment to have activities for preschoolers at the touch of a button.

 ABCmouse was the top purchased iOS kids education app for the past three months.